sc-tseng/soccer-quiz/README.md

 First project in Github.
 Just a test.
 ### How to run
 1. Clone the repository using Git Bash.
+This uses the command `git clone'
-2. Navigate to the Repo Directory
+2. Navigate to the Repo Directory using `cd` command.
 3. Run the .py file using `python.soccer-quiz.py`

 2024/01/29